There are many Google Ads campaign settings and a lot of conflicting advice out there about how to set them up.

 You now have two options when it comes to Ad rotation.

-- Optimize: Prefer best performing ads
+- Optimize: Prefer best performing ads.

-- Do not optimize: Rotate ads indefinitely
+- Do not optimize: Rotate ads indefinitely.

-Instead set your ad rotation to ‘Do not optimize’ and use an ad script to flag your winning and losing ads.
+Alternatively, if you want more control and have the time to make fine-tuned changes, set your ad rotation to ‘Do not optimize’ and use an ad script to flag your winning and losing ads.
 This will give you a more accurate way to A/B test your ads and ultimately lead to the best performing ads.

-13 – Ad Extensions
+13. Ad Extensions

 Google ad extensions are hands down one of the best ways to improve your click-through rates (CTR) and maximize your campaign performance.

 The best part is ad extensions are easy to create and add to your campaign.

-14 – IP Exclusions
+14. IP Exclusions

-IP exclusions allow you to block specific IP addresses from seeing your ads.
-This is useful if you think your competitors might be clicking on your ads.
+These exclusions are particularly useful if you think your competitors might be clicking on your ads.
 It’s also a good idea to exclude your IP address, so you don’t skew the data by accidentally viewing your own ads.

 To set them up, navigate to your campaign settings, click additional settings, and select IP exclusions.
 Then enter the IP addresses you wish to exclude and click save.

-15 – Campaign URL Options
+15. Campaign URL Options

-This setting allows you to add URL tracking parameters on the campaign level.
-Which can be useful if you need to track something specific on only one campaign.
-However, you can save yourself some time and redundancy by adding your tracking template at the account level.
+Campaign-level URL tracking is helpful if you need to track something specific on only one campaign.
+Ultimately, you can save yourself some time and redundancy by adding your tracking template at the account level.
 This will apply the same tracking template to all campaigns in your account.

-Nonetheless, you can find your campaign URL options on the campaign settings page under additional settings.
+Nonetheless, you can find your campaign URL options on the campaign Settings page under additional settings.

 You can use a tool or build your tracking template from scratch.
-Once you have the code snippet copy and paste it into the tracking template field and click save.
+Once you have the code snippet, copy and paste it into the tracking template field and click save.
 Now Google Ads will automatically append this to every URL in your campaign.

-Conclusion On Google Ads Campaign Settings
+Finish Up Google Ads Campaign Settings

-Choosing the right setting for your campaigns will improve your Google Ads performance and help you maximize your ROI.
+What’s more, choosing the right setting for your campaigns will improve your Google Ads performance and help you maximize your ROI.